Public validation benchmarks and consistency evidence

 Evidence is organized around signal dimensions, runtime paths, and public checks that show how the model stays aligned.

-Consistency target
+Consistency evidence

 The same profile is expected to stay aligned across supported platforms and runtime modes.